 For years, our priests have taught us that with the washing of the feet, the role that we all have is of being servants of each other…a universal message that, nevertheless, nullifies Christ’s true teaching.

 Jesus specifies and makes clear before the apostles or future Bishops and priests where he stands on this, assuring them point-blank and categorically that he who is to become a priest and approaches the altar must be completely clean.
 A priest must be consecrated, and his soul must be completely clean before God.

-When God judges, it is because there’s blame and absence of his Sanctifying Spirit.
+When God judges, it’s because there’s blame and the absence of his Sanctifying Spirit.
 When a priest communicates an error to the community, the error is spread and everyone believes it.
 The error is circulated, and the community accepts and believes it as being true, allowing for the error to spread and the harm to be implanted within everyone, particularly in the priest who was guilty of committing the error.

 In his encyclical Mediator Dei, Pope Pius XII tells us that through the consecration received in the Sacrament of the holy order of the Priesthood, a priest enjoys the faculty of being able to act by the power of Christ himself, whom he represents.
-Priestly powers do not belong to the Priest, however; they belong to Christ.
+Priestly powers don’t belong to the Priest, however; they belong to Christ.
 Moreover, a priest doesn’t receive these for himself, but rather, they are for the sanctification of the faithful.

 This is why the Priesthood is called Sacrament of Service.

-The responsibility of rising up the Church is rooted in the drastic conversion of people’s lives or a one-eighty, so to speak, but most of all it lies in the preparation and Religious instruction of all the members of the Church throughout the world.
+The responsibility of raising up the Church is rooted in the drastic conversion of people’s lives or a one-eighty, so to speak, but most of all it lies in the preparation and Religious instruction of all the members of the Church throughout the world.
 Our priests are even more obligated than anyone to receive instruction and to listen to Christ’s Voice, and in being the first to be obedient and show Christ’s mercy to everyone in the world.

 Blessings to all.